ddevault/Craft.Net/README.md

 * Craft.Net: A library for handling the 1.4.6 Minecraft protocol.
 * Craft.Net.Data: A library to work with various kinds of Minecraft-related data.
-* Craft.Net.Server: A Minecraft multiplayer server.
+* Craft.Net.Server: A Minecraft multiplayer server library.
+* Craft.Net.Client: A Minecraft multiplayer client library.

 Craft.Net runs well on Microsoft.Net or [Mono](https://github.com/mono/mono).